-- Studentship award holders should abide by the Terms and Conditions of Research Council Training Grants, NC3Rs Training Grant Terms and Conditions and where applicable, the BHF/NC3Rs joint award terms and conditions or Unilever/ NC3Rs joint award terms and conditions.
+- Studentship award holders should abide by the Terms and Conditions of Research Council Training Grants, NC3Rs Training Grant Terms and Conditions and where applicable, the BHF/NC3Rs Joint Award Terms and Conditions or Unilever/ NC3Rs Joint Award Terms and Conditions.

 The NC3Rs does not routinely extend awards, except for maternity leave, gaps in employment or staggered start dates.
 Extensions for these reasons may be requested through a direct request to a member of the NC3Rs funding team.

 In exceptional circumstances, we may consider extending the grant.
 The delays or shortfall must seriously threaten the delivery of a significant proportion of the science outlined in the original application.
 Applicants must be able to demonstrate that the delays could not have been anticipated, were outside their control and that every effort has already been made to mitigate them.

 Extensions cannot be used for: